franciscoengenheiro/concurrent-problem-sets/README.md

 the property was implemented as a [lazy](https://kotlinlang.org/docs/delegated-properties.html#lazy-properties) property, meaning the list is only created if and when the property is called.

-Additionally, `LazyThreadSafetyMode.PUBLICATION` was used to ensure that the list is created only once, even if multiple initializations occur concurrently.
+Additionally, `LazyThreadSafetyMode.PUBLICATION`
+was used to provide thread-safe publication of the lazily initialized property.
+This means that once the throwables property is computed, all subsequent threads accessing it will see the same value without any synchronization overhead.

-#### Normal Execution
+### Normal Execution
 - A thread calls the `all` method and passes a list of `CompletionStage` implementations, expecting a list of input stages as a result.
 - A thread calls the `any` method and passes a list of `CompletionStage` implementations, expecting a single input stage as a result.

-#### Conditions of execution
+### Conditions of execution
 `all`:
 - For all input stages in this combinator, a handler was added to each stage, that executes when the stage completes, and in that handler a few paths can be associated: